tensorflow/tensorflow/g3doc/LangRef.md

 semantic ambiguity, but MLIR syntax requires the use of these keywords to make things more obvious to human readers.

-Many upper and lower bounds are simple, so MLIR accepts two shorthand syntaxes: the form that accepts a single 'ssa-id' (e.g. `%N`) is shorthand for applying that SSA value to a function that maps a single symbol to itself, e.g., `()[s]->(s)()[%N]`.
+Many upper and lower bounds are simple, so MLIR accepts two custom form
+syntaxes: the form that accepts a single 'ssa-id' (e.g. `%N`) is shorthand for applying that SSA value to a function that maps a single symbol to itself, e.g., `()[s]->(s)()[%N]`.
 The integer literal form (e.g. `-42`) is shorthand for a nullary mapping function that returns the constant value (e.g. `()->(-42)()`).